declancm/cinnamon.nvim/README.md

         },
         -- The scrolling mode
-        -- `cursor`: Smoothly scrolls the cursor for any movement -- `screen`: Smoothly scrolls the screen only when the cursor moves out of view mode = "cursor",
+        -- `cursor`: Smoothly scrolls the cursor for any movement -- `window`: Smoothly scrolls the window only when the cursor moves out of view mode = "cursor",
     },
 }